danvuk567/SP500-Stock-Analysis/Python-Portfolio-Performance-Analysis/readme.md

         plt.show()

-This function called *plot_period_returns_by_ticker_box_plot* creates box plots using the seaborn package of % Returns by period type for Tickers side by side.
-It takes the return dataframe and period type as input paramters.
+This function called *plot_period_returns_by_ticker_box_plot* creates box plots using the seaborn package.
+The % Returns are plotted by Ticker for period type.
+It takes the return dataframe and period type as input parameters.

     def plot_period_returns_by_ticker_box_plot(df_ret, period):